aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/inference.md

 * `ackmodel`: the [code](https://github.com/aws-controllers-k8s/code-generator/blob/82c294c2e8fc6ba23baa0034520e84351bb7a32f/pkg/model/model.go#L36) representation of ACK's view of the world; the source of truth for `aws-sdk`, `ackgenconfig`, and `API inference`

 ## Problem
-It is becoming increasingly difficult to contribute to and maintain *code-generator* due to unclear encapsulations and dispersed logic throughout the codebase.
+It's becoming increasingly difficult to contribute to and maintain *code-generator* due to unclear encapsulations and dispersed logic throughout the codebase.
 For example, `ackgenconfig` is passed throughout being accessed in a variety of ways, and logic involving `API inference` is inconsistent, both in implementation and interface.
 Specific examples include:
   * [overextended encapsulations](#overextended-encapsulations)
   * [long function parameter lists](#long-parameters)
   * [inconsistent use of `ackgenconfig`](#ackgenconfig-use)